 Kelley Drye advises nonprofit organizations on a wide range of corporate, investment, grant making and other activities.
 We advise private foundations with respect to federal excise taxes on self-dealing, excess business holdings and taxable expenditures.
 In addition, we create charitable trusts and nonprofit corporations, prepare and file federal and state applications to recognize organizations' tax-exempt status, administer grants and scholarship programs, and prepare and file tax returns and regulatory filings.
 We also provide advice on unrelated business income tax issues.

 We advise nonprofit corporations and charitable trusts against challenges to their decision-making under charitable trust law and federal and state tax law.
 Often, these matters involve the fiduciary responsibility of officers, directors and trustees of charitable and other nonprofit organizations.
 Kelley Drye provides counsel to charities with respect to governance issues and represents nonprofit corporations in merger and dissolution proceedings.
 We advise nonprofits on the application of the cy pres doctrine, the modification of trusts and the use of endowments and restricted assets.

 Kelley Drye's litigators have the capabilities and experience to represent nonprofit corporations and charitable trusts in all of their dispute resolution needs, as well as in internal investigations.
-Our firm was recently recognized among 24 "Highly Recommended" firms for litigation in a survey of inhouse counsel by BTI Consulting.
 We have successfully litigated a wide variety of disputes for nonprofit entities, including cases involving board/governance issues, civil rights/access to services, construction/real estate, donor estate/probate issues, investments, employment/employee benefits, intellectual property, libel, contract and other areas of law.

 Government Regulations and Lobbying